 Forgive us if, in telling this story we play a little fast and loose with the facts.
-The thing is, the story has been told to many times already.
-What we know for a fact however is that Genever comes from the Dutch word for Juniper berry, Geneverbes.
-The first documented use of Juniper was in Bruges, Belgium, back when Belgium wasn’t Belgium and a war still had to be fought to unite the provinces of The Netherlands.
+The thing is, the story has been told too many times already.
+What we know for a fact however is that Genever comes from the Dutch word for Juniper berry, Jeneverbes.
+The first documented use of Juniper was in Bruges, Belgium, back when Belgium wasn’t Belgium and war still had to be fought to unite the provinces of The Netherlands.

 A little history lesson

-Sixteensometing, the year that is, we, the Dutch plagued and plunder the earth only to set sail for home when our ships would not hold anymore booty.
+Sixteen something, the year that is, we, the Dutch plagued and plundered the earth only to set sail for home when our ships would not hold anymore booty.
 Just like any seafaring nation at the time, we did well, a Golden Age indeed.
 We were also fighting a costly war with Spain which lasted 80 years.
 This pressure cooker of circumstances made for a time of discovery and invention.

 So the Dutch got really good at stuff.
 For example; distillation.
 In particular Genever.
 “Dutch Courage” it was mockingly called at the battlefront by the many English mercenaries fighting side by side with the Dutch.
 These guns for hire brought the malt wine and juniper distillate back to England.

 Boatloads of the freshly distilled Genever were shipped across the North Sea.
 Then in 1690 when the demand for Genever was high, the crown intervened.
 In an attempt to lower their dependency on Dutch Genever production the English ended the then gilded distillers monopoly.
 As a result, many small craft distilleries opened all over Britain.
 Due to a lack of expertise, it wasn’t as good as the Dutch Genever, so they named it Gin.